Zankoku-Okuno/neptune/docs/guides/get_started.md

 Content Negotiation
 -------------------

 My guess is that looking at that `format $ medium "text/plain" $ text` code, you were thinking "why so verbose?".
 In fact, I've shown the most verbose form, which also happens to be the most powerful form.
-For apps that often only serve one representation at any given resource, we'd encourage defining a shortcut.
+You can always define your own shortcuts, and in many cases, we'd encourage it.
 For now, though, plaintext is boring.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}